cjrace/almostyellow/README.md

 pnpm install
 ```

+Then you'll need to setup an `.env` file with the credentials needed to access the user database and manage the auth, follow the example from `.env.example`.

-Run the development server (automatically opens a browser tab to preview the site):
+You can run the development server (automatically opens a browser tab to preview the site):

 ```bash
 pnpm dev